dlebansais/Custom-Controls-Library/doc/DialogValidation.md

 You specify in the list how the buttons are ordered.
 The same button can appear multiple times if that makes sense for your application.

-# Orientation
+## Orientation
-The custom control is implemented as a Stackpanel, and you can specify its orientation with the Orientation property.
+The custom control is implemented as a Stackpanel, and you can specify its orientation with the *Orientation* property.

 This allows you to show buttons horizontally (the default) or vertically.

-# Alignment
+## Alignment
-By default, buttons are aligned on the right, but you can change that with the standard HorizontalContentAlignment property.
-Vertically displayed buttons are aligned to Bottom and you can also change the default with the VerticalContentAlignment property.
+By default, buttons are aligned on the right, but you can change that with the standard *HorizontalContentAlignment* property.
+Vertically displayed buttons are aligned to Bottom and you can also change the default with the *VerticalContentAlignment* property.

-# Customizing commands
+## Customizing commands
-In case you want to use the same command for one of the custom control buttons and some other command source in your application, you can either use (taking the example of the OK button)
-"{x:Static ctrl:DialogValidation.DefaultCommandOk}" for both, or use your own command.
-In that case, simply specify which object to use in the CommandOk (or any of the CommandXXX ) property.
+In case you want to use the same command for one of the custom control buttons and some other command source in your application, you can either use (taking the example of the OK button) `{x:Static ctrl:DialogValidation.DefaultCommandOk}` for both, or use your own command.
+In that case, simply specify which object to use in the *CommandOk* (or any of the *CommandXXX* ) property.
 For instance:

 ```xaml
 <ctrl:DialogValidation CommandOk="{StaticResource MyCommand}"/>
 ```

-# Customizing content
+## Customizing content
-The content of each button can be customized with the ContentOk (or any of the ContentXXX) property.
+The content of each button can be customized with the *ContentOk* (or any of the *ContentXXX*) property.

 Important: customized content is active **only if IsLocalized is set to true**, and then every button is displayed with its localized or customized content.
 The point of this is to use a different string in peculiar circumstances where you need text different than the Windows text.

 Typically, if you start customizing buttons with something other than text, you probably want to create your own control anyway, so no support for more customization is offered here.

-# Default and Cancel buttons
+## Default and Cancel buttons
-By default, the OK button has IsDefault=True, and the Cancel button IsCancel=True.
+By default, the OK button has `IsDefault=True`, and the Cancel button `IsCancel=True`.

-To avoid this behavior, use either ActiveCommandOkBase or ActiveCommandCancelBase.
+To avoid this behavior, use either *ActiveCommandOkBase* or *ActiveCommandCancelBase*.
 For example, the example below specifically keeps the IsDefault behavior of the OK button, and removes the IsCancel behavior.
 As a result, pressing the Escape key does not close the dialog box.

 ```xaml